sunfishstanford/sunfishstanford.github.io/_posts/2023-03-18-ThermodynamicTemperature.md

 -------------
 Let’s take a step back and think about what we just went through.

-- The Second Law of Thermodynamics led us to conclude that all Carnot engines operating between a given pair of temperatures must have the same efficiency
-- This implies that the ratio of heat flows for any Carnot engine is uniquely determined by its temperature pair
+- The Second Law of Thermodynamics led us to conclude that all Carnot engines operating between a given pair of temperatures must have the same efficiency.
+Therefore, given a pair of temperatures, there will be a unique absolute value of the ratio of heat flows for the temperature pair.
+- We are free to construct different temperature scales by mapping an existing temperature scale to a new scale, as long as the mapping is monotonically increasing.
+This lets us preserve our emperical observations that certain phenomena change in specific directions as temperature increases.
-- Therefore, we can take any set of reservoirs at different temperatures and associate with them a set of heat flows that result when we attach various Carnot engines to those reservoirs.
-The absolute value of the ratio of heat flows for any pair of reservoirs is unique, independent of what combination of Carnot engines we choose to hook up.
+- Therefore, we are able to define a *thermodynamic temperature scale* that is simply proportional to the absolute value of the ratio of heat flows when one of the temperatures is anchored at a reference temperature
-- This allows us to define a thermodynamic temperature scale that is simply proportional to the ratio of heat flows
 - Furthermore, any Carnot engine operating between two temperatures can be considered to be a combination of two Carnot engine in series, where the two Carnot engines share a third temperature/reservoir
 - Therefore, any experimenter can arbitrarily choose a reference reservoir with its temperature defined to be one degree, and the resultant temperature measurements will be consistent with any other experimenter's choice of reference reservoir, up to a scaling constant.